 If you want your cell not to be recalculated even if you use the F9 key, you have to use VBA.

 First, press Left Alt + F11 to open Visual Basic Editor, then create a new module in the project window and enter this code:

 The code will generate a number.
 It works the same way as Excel’s RAND function, so the numbers will change every time you change anything in the worksheet.

 Change this line:

 Now, when you generate a new number, the value will stay the same.
 You can also drop this line because of the Application.
 The volatile procedure is, by default, set to false.

-If you want to generate a list of numbers, you can use the AutoFill feature the same way as you use it for normal Excel function.
+If you want to generate a list of numbers, you can use the AutoFill feature the same way you use it for normal Excel functions.

 Example 1: Randomly assign employees

 In this example, we will randomly assign workers to work on a project for the next 10 days.
-This is how the example looks like.
+This is what the example looks like.

 Now, we will try to fill the cells from B2 to B11 with random names from the Name column.
 In order to do this, we will use the following formula.